-• The user must be logged as root.
+- The user must be logged as root. - The installation program requires the Mozilla web browser (Version > 1.4.3 or Firefox): If Mozilla is not installed, launch another web browser and open the file:

+<CD-ROM Mount point>/product /index.html

-The installation program requires the Mozilla web browser (Version >1.4.3 or Firefox) If Mozilla is not installed, launch another web browser and open the file: <cd-rom mount="" point="">/product /index.html It is advised to uninstall the previous version of Mozilla before installing a new version This operation will not delete bookmarks, histories, cookies and other information stored in the profile directory.
+It is advised to uninstall the previous version of Mozilla before installing a new version.
+This operation will not delete bookmarks, histories, cookies and other information stored in the profile directory.

 The Mozilla directory must be set as a root PATH environment variable.
+If a previous version of Mozilla is still installed, the new Mozilla directory must be set at the beginning of the PATH variable.

+- Management Server Add-ons must be installed on the server dedicated to management. - Acrobat Reader is required to view PDF versions of the Bull System Manager documentation. - The Server Add-ons are present on the Bull System Manager CD-ROM or on the Bull System Manager Add-ons CD-ROM.

+You can check if the required packages from a given Add-on are installed by launching.

+'''

+cd <CD-ROM mount point>

+/checkEnvAddon.sh -a <add0n>

+'''

-If a previous version of Mozilla is still installed, the new Mozilla directory must be set at the beginning of the PATH variable. </cd-rom> Management Server Add-ons must be installed on the server dedicated to management.
-Acrobat Reader is required to view PDF versions of the Bull System Manager documentation. • The Server Add-ons are present on the Bull System Manager CD-ROM or on the Bull System Manager Add-ons CD-ROM.
-Notes You can check if the required packages from a given Add-on are installed by launching. cd <cd-rom mount="" point=""> /checkEnvAddon.sh -a <addon></addon></cd-rom> AddOn is the name of the RPM (BSM<addonident>.<version>.Bull) or the short addOnIdemt.</version></addonident> • The RPM packages listed above may have their own dependencies and require other RPM packages.
-If the RPM has been installed, the result of the checkEnvAddon is listed in the corresponding installation log (post_install_BSM<addonident> log in the <bsm installation="">/engine/tmp/ directory</bsm></addonident>
+- AddOn is the name of the RPM (BSM<addOnldent>.<version>.Bull) or the short addOnldemt - The RPM packages listed above may have their own dependencies and require other RPM packages. - If the RPM has been installed, the result of the checkEnvAddon is listed in the corresponding installation log (post_install_BSM<addonldent> log in the

+Installation>/engine/tmp/ directory